compulab-yokneam/Documentation/etc/linux_kernel_deployment.md

 <pre>
 uname -r
 </pre>
-Make sure that the reported version matches the original deb package version.
+Make sure that the reported version matches the package version.